SUNRUSE-Junk-Drawer/celluloid-stateful/docs/celluloidSceneFile.md

 	"data": {
 		"materials": "any named collection of materials",
 		"meshes": "any named collection of meshes",
-		"lights": "any named collection of lights"
+		"lamps": "any named collection of lamps"
 	},
 	"sceneNodes": "any named collection of scene nodes"
 }